ami4411/13pr0v1517g3u51c/README.md

 - [ ] Add more musical styles/datasets
 - [ ] Performance optimization for real-time generation

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This code is licensed under the [MIT License](LICENSE).
+However, note that:
+- Dependencies (TensorFlow, Magenta) are Apache 2.0 licensed
+- Generated music may contain patterns from training data
+- Use responsibly and check data source licensing

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues.

----

-**Note:** The repository name is obfuscated using leetspeak.
-Consider renaming it to something more descriptive like `music-generation` or `deepmusic` for better discoverability.